MrMabulous/OpenExrComposer/README.md

 ## Usage:

-To simply add two exr files and store it in a new output.exr, do:
+To simply add two exr files and store the result in a new output.exr, do:
 > OpenExrComposer.exe "outputfile.exr = inputfileA.exr + inputfileB.exr"

+The filenames can also contain fully qualified paths.

-The righthand side of the = may contain any math expression consisting of exr file paths, constants, parentheses and any number of + - * / operands.
+The righthand side of the = assignment may contain any math expression consisting of existing exr files, constants, parentheses and any number of + - * / operands.
 For example:
 > OpenExrComposer.exe "beauty_pass.exr = (diffuse.exr * (lighting_raw.exr + gi_raw.exr)) + (reflection_raw.exr * reflection_filter.exr) + (refraction_raw.exr * refraction_filter.exr) + specular.exr + sss.exr + self_illum.exr + caustics.exr + background.exr + atmospheric_effects.exr"

 You can also compose sequences by using # as whitecard character.
 Example: